 Wasatch and Uinta montane forests

-The Wasatch and Unita Montane Forests ecoregion is a distinct block of high montane habitat stretching from southeastern Idaho and extreme southwestern Wyoming to the isolated ranges of the Colorado Plateau in southern Utah.
-The ecoregion includes the Wasatch Range, a major north-south range; and the Unitas, one of a very few major east-west ranges.
+The Wasatch and Unita montane forests ecoregion is a distinct block of high montane habitat stretching from southeastern Idaho and extreme southwestern Wyoming to the isolated ranges of the Colorado Plateau in southern Utah.
+The ecoregion includes the Wasatch Range, a major north-south range; and the Unitas, one of a very few major North American east-west ranges.

 mountains in various associations.
 Limber pine (Pinus flexilis) also occurs but is relatively limited.
 A major distinguishing feature of this ecoregion is its large areas of Gambel oak (Quercus gambelii).The dominant vegetation of the ecoregion is coniferous forests of varying composition.
 Ponderosa pine (Pinus ponderosa), Douglas-fir (Psuedotsuga menziesii), and Subalpine fir (Abies lasiocarpa), and Englemann spruce (Picea engelmanni) communities all exist in these

-The Wasatch and Uinta Rockies differ climatically from other Rocky Mountain ecoregions in their relative aridity, a function of the extensive rain shadow cast by the Sierra Nevada 500 miles to the west.
+The Wasatch and Uinta Rockies differ climatically from other Rocky Mountain ecoregions in their relative aridity, a function of the extensive rain-shadow cast by the Sierra Nevada 500 miles to the west.
 Moist air from the southwest or southeast does not penetrate this far.
-The higher peaks nevertheless receive a good deal of snow, which is notably consistently dry.
+The higher peaks nevertheless receive considerable snowfall, which is notably consistently dry.
 This uniformly dry snowpack accounts for Utah's lack of snow avalanches in the mountains.
-Disturbances consist mainly of fire.
+Disturbance regimes consist chiefly of natural wildfire.
+There are a total of 304 vertebrate species known to the Wasatch and Unita montane forests.

-Most of the ecoregion has been impacted by grazing, logging, mining, and recreational use.
-Large predators are fully extirpated, and ungulates like bighorn sheep (Ovis canadensis c.) are apparently in decline.
+Most of the ecoregion has been impacted by livestock overgrazing, logging, mining, and recreational use.
+Large predators are fully extirpated, and ungulates like Bighorn sheep (Ovis canadensis c.) are thought to be in decline.

 The High Uinta Primitive Area represents a fairly intact block of high elevation habitat.
 The northern extension of the Wasatch supports large numbers of mule deer and is relatively intact.
 The Aquarius Plateau in the southeast portion of the ecoregion is an important remnant block of aspen, ponderosa pine, and spruce/fir forests at higher elevation.

-Motorized recreation and widespread livestock grazing have had major fragmentation effects on the ecoregion.
-Elk and deer appear to be little affected by these processes, but most of the native vegetation is fragmented by converted and degraded areas from intensive use.
+Motorized recreation and widespread livestock overgrazing have had major fragmentation effects on the ecoregion.
+Elk and deer appear to be little affected by these processes, but most of the native vegetation is fragmented by converted and degraded areas from intensive use and overgrazing.

 Protection of the ecoregion overall is very poor.
 The High Uintas Primitive Area protects mainly high alpine habitats rather than a broad elevational gradient.
 Very little of this montane system is protected at all.

 Although some popular native fauna have survived and even thrived in the ecoregion, the outlook for its long-term viability is not optimistic.
 Increased motorized recreation in the mountains may compromise ungulate habitat security beyond a critical threshold if allowed to expand.
 Domestic livestock grazing continues unabated.
-The downhill ski industry poses some of the same threats here as it does in Colorado.
+The downhill ski industry poses some of the same threats here as it does in Colorado and California.

-- Expansion of the protected area in the High Unitas to encompass a broader elevational gradient is a good place to start, as this remote mountain range still has high conservation potential.
+- Expansion of the protected area in the High Unitas to encompass a broader elevational gradient is a good initial step, since this remote mountain range holds high conservation potential.

 - Southern Utah Wilderness Alliance